stewhir/recent-robust-qac/README.md

 <h2>Source Code</h2>

-The code is all .Net 4.5 C# and built in Visual Studio 2013.
-Heavy use is made of threading and the Task Parallel Library for multi-threading where possible.
+The code is all C# .Net 4.5 and built in Visual Studio 2013.
+Heavy use is made of threading and the Task Parallel Library and Amib SmartThreadPool for multi-threaded optimisation where possible.
+I have set the project explicitly to build in 64bit since the memory requirements will be quite high for some QAC approaches.

+<h2>System Requirements</h2>
+I run 2 instances of this code simultaneously on a 4 core i7 with 24gb of RAM.
+The high performing LNQ approaches run relatively efficiently, so you shouldn't need as much memory for them.
+Naturally, running time varies per approach and dataset.

 <h2>Creating the Typed Query Datasets for Experiments</h2>